Home / Blog /

 Flexibility.

 Employees want the freedom to structure their work schedule to reduce stress in their life.
 This might mean a compressed workweek or alternate work hours.
-Work location is also key—many employees say they would like to continue working remotely indefinitely, and that this flexibility would be a massive factor in deciding to stay with a current job or take a new one.
+Work location is also key—many employees still want to work remotely, even if it’s a couple of days a week.

 Permission to set boundaries.

-One of the great lessons of the pandemic—which we truly needed to learn a long time ago—is that we need to set boundaries for our mental health.
+Setting boundaries for our mental health is so important.
 This means hours when we don’t respond to email, a set time for logging off, and maybe even a block of time during the workday when we engage in self-care, like a walk or meditation.
 Most importantly, leaders and managers need to model these behaviors, which effectively “grants” employees permission to do the same.

 Recognition.

 If you don’t have an employee recognition program, it may be time to start one.
-Publicly recognizing the hard work and contributions of team members decreases stress and increases feelings of connection and belonging.2 There are many ways to recognize employees—from formal recognition platforms to simple handwritten notes.
+Research shows publicly recognizing the hard work and contributions of team members decreases stress and increases feelings of connection and belonging.
+There are many ways to recognize employees—from formal recognition platforms to simple handwritten notes.
 The important thing is to make it a regular part of the culture.

 Support for caregiving.